Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 opportunity.
 It can even move (possibly carrying away the opponent), provided it can drag the opponent's weight.

+### Incorporeal Subtype
-**Incorporeal Subtype:** An incorporeal creature has no physical body.
+An incorporeal creature has no physical body.
 It can be harmed only by other incorporeal creatures, magic weapons or creatures that strike as magic weapons, and spells, spell-like abilities, or supernatural abilities.
 It is immune to all nonmagical